mydennislab/CiFi/README.md

 ### 2. Create paths to tmp files

 \
-By default the pipeline will store tmp files in /tmp.
-If you wish to write to new temporary files for SINGULARITY_TMPDIR and SINGULARITY_CACHEDIR save them here:
+By default the pipeline will store tmp files in `/tmp`.
+If you wish to write to new temporary files for `SINGULARITY_TMPDIR` and `SINGULARITY_CACHEDIR` save them here:

 ```
 export SINGULARITY_TMPDIR=/PATH/TO/TMPDIR